terasakisatoshi/sysimage_creator/README.md

 [![CI](https://github.com/terasakisatoshi/sysimage_creator/actions/workflows/CI.yml/badge.svg)](https://github.com/terasakisatoshi/sysimage_creator/actions/workflows/CI.yml)

-- This repository aims to provide scripts that create sysimage via PackageCompiler.jl .
+- This repository aims to provide scripts that create sysimage accelerate initialization of IJulia kernel.
-- It will reduce latency when working locally with packages that has a high startup time e.g. Plots.jl or StatsPlots.jl .
+- It also will reduce latency when working locally with packages that has a high startup time e.g. Plots.jl or StatsPlots.jl .

 # Usage: For 今北産業(TL;DR) users